sweta4b/Banana-talk/README.md

 # Banana-talk

+## Tech Stack
-A language translator which convert the text into minion language created by using JS, html, css and funtranslation api.
+App is created by using Vanilla JS, HTML, CSS and funtranslation api.

 ## About
-This app will translate your message into minions language. </br>
+A language translator app will translate your message into minions language. </br>
 Click here https://bananatalk123.netlify.app/ to translate your message.